diovisgood/diovisgood.github.io/_posts/2021-11-18-agrocode-contest.md

 ### Conclusion

-I believe, the poor performance of Transformer architecture is the **small training dataset**, which has only **294 records**!
+I believe, the poor performance of Transformer architecture is due to the **small training dataset**, which has only **294 records**!
-Note, that you need to split this dataset into tran and validation parts, thus you've got small number of examples to learn on.
+Note, that you need to split this dataset into train and validation parts, thus you've got small number of examples to learn on.

 ## Second Attempt - CatBoostClassifier